WORK TO GROW

 What is the deadline to apply?

 To support a smooth application and hiring process, we have determined deadlines for employers to apply for funding that aligns with seasonal hiring.
-Please refer to the deadlines below.
+Please refer to the deadline below.

 What is the turnaround time for employer applications to be approved?